Preetha2019/samplec/Advanced-Chapter8.md

 # Advanced C Programming
-## Chaoter 8.
+## Chapter 8.
 Dynamic Memory Allocation

 There are four function namely malloc(), realloc(), calloc() and free() used for memory allocation and these functions are offered by ANSI C.